kshiraiw/mvp/_PRESS-RELEASE.md

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

-  Did you ever want to know where your favorite movie was filmed?
-Want to know random facts about your city?
-This product shows filming locations and you can sort it by movie!
+  Did you ever want to watch all your favorite trailers as well as see original movie posters?
+This is your place.

 ## Problem ##
   > Describe the problem your product solves.